LES GORGES DU PONT DU DIABLE

 After

-40 years as a prisoner of the Turkish Sultan in the penal colony of
+40 years as a prisoner of the Turkish Sultan in the penal colony of Akka in

-22 August 1911, stopped in Geneva at the Hotel de la Paix from 31
+stopped in Geneva at the Hotel de la Paix from 31 August to 4 September, and

-August to 4 September, and then traveled to London.
-While in Thonon, He
+then traveled to London.
+While in Thonon, He went with some of the friends

-went with some of the friends on an excursion in the mountains behind
+on an excursion in the mountains behind Thonon to visit the gorges of the

-the Middle Ages, villagers who slipped off the precarious path while
+Devil's Bridge, so called because in the Middle Ages, villagers who slipped

-said to have been seized by the Devil.
-The Drance River has cut a deep
+by the Devil.
+The Drance River has cut a deep narrow gorge in the calcareous

-narrow gorge in the calcareous rock, and a large block of stone that
+rock, and a large block of stone that has fallen from the valley wall across

-bridge.
-The spectacular sight has been a tourist attraction since the
+the gorge forms a natural bridge.
+The spectacular sight has been a tourist

-spectacular natural beauty.
+place of spectacular natural beauty.

 .